-Living in a small village in the Northern Philippines, I was confronted by a challenge: what to do with my trash?
-There was no garbage pickup, recycling containers or municipal solid waste systems—but I had a pile of wrappers, plastic bags and more pilling up in my house.
+Living in a small village in the Northern Philippines, I was confronted by a challenge: what to do with my ‘trash’?
+There was no recycling boxes or garbage trucks—but my wrappers, plastic bags and such pilling up in my house.
 What to do?

 50 years ago in the Igorot villages here, there wasn’t even a word for trash—there was no concept of a useless/consumed material.
 And there was no pollution or waste.
-I realized that the problem wasn’t what to do with my waste—but what to think about.
-The very concept of ‘waste’ and ‘trash’ is the problem.
+I realized that the problem wasn’t what to do with my waste—but how we think about it.
+The very concept of ‘waste’ and ‘trash’ is the source of pollution.

-You can download the culmination of our regenerative design work at www.Ecobricks.org
+You can see and follow the culmination of my regenerative Ecobrick work on www.Ecobricks.org